bytewax/bytewax/docs/guide/concepts/joins.md

 join_eg.check_join: ('456', ('Hive', 'hive@bytewax.io'))
 ```

-For our streaming inner join, by default, as soon as we see all the
+For our complete join, by default, as soon as we see all the values
-values for a key, we _discard the join state_ and send it down stream.
+for a key, we _discard the join state_ and send it down stream.
+Thus
-Thus when the second "email" value comes in, there's no "name" value
+when the second "email" value comes in, there's no "name" value for
-for the key `"123"`, and the join operator waits until another value
+the key `"123"`, and the join operator waits until another value comes
-comes in.
+in.

 Let's visualize the state of the {py:obj}`~bytewax.operators.join`
 operator evolving as it sees new items as a table.
 The table starts